PonomarevDA/world_creator/README.md

 ./start_creator.sh --help
 ```

-### How run world in gazebo
+## How to run a created gazebo world

+Example:

 ```bash
 ./start_gz.sh worlds/world2.world
 ```

-where new_world.world is a location of your world file.
+where `new_world.world` is a location of your world file.

-If you want to run a world in your application, don't forget to set up GAZEBO_MODEL_PATH.
+If you want to run a world in your application, don't forget to set up `GAZEBO_MODEL_PATH`.

-### For developer:
+## For developer:

 `world_creator.py` is the main script.
 It runs GUI and parses arguments.